British Car Brands (manufacturer car companies, logos)

 AC Logo

-It is a private car manufacturer founded in 1901.
-Due to a lack of funds, it repeatedly changed owners, disappeared, and revived under different names.
-Its headquarters are now located in Thames Ditton, Surrey (UK).
+This is a privately owned automobile manufacturer founded in 1901.
+Due to a lack of funds, it has repeatedly changed hands, disappeared, and revived under different names.
+The company is currently headquartered in Thames Ditton, Surrey, UK.

 Atalanta